 It’s important to understand the differences when you compare Medicare Advantage plans.
 We outline the key differences in this HMO vs. PPO article.

-There are also Special Needs Plans (SNP), a subset of HMO plans, designed to deliver integrated care for beneficiaries who are dual-eligible (eligible for both Medicare and Medicaid) or those under challenging circumstances like living in institutions and suffering from serious diseases.
+There are also Special Needs Plans (SNP), which are designed to deliver integrated care for beneficiaries who are dual-eligible (eligible for both Medicare and Medicaid) or those under challenging circumstances like living in institutions, or suffering from serious chronic illnesses.

 Other Medicare Advantage plans like private fee-for-service (PFFS) or HMO-POS plans have variable costing options.
 However, these make up a very small proportion of total enrollments.